dobanisola-scottlogic/scenario-2-20250908-135729/contributing.md

 :tada: Thanks for taking the time to contribute to this repo! :tada:

 General Guidelines:
+* For general discussion, use the internal slack channel `hackathon-ai-game`
 * Any bugs found and/or feature requests should be raised via issues on this repository
 * Any changes should be made via merge requests